mozilla/experimenter-docs/docs/data-scientists-root.md

 ## Sampling framework

+Each experiment begins with an enrollment period with fixed start and end dates during which clients can enroll in the experiment.
+After the declared enrollment period ends, we modify the recipe to instruct clients to stop enrolling, and ignore clients that report enrollment anyway.
+Because enrollment depends on the client checking for software updates, samples will be skewed towards active users at the beginning of the enrollment period.
+We typically leave enrollment open for a week to account for weekly seasonality (e.g. weekday vs. weekend users) and to give clients who are active less often a chance to enroll.
+This makes our experiment population essentially a sample of the weekly active users (WAU).

-Experiment metrics are analyzed over a defined period of time since a client enrolls in an experiment.
+For each client, experiment metrics are analyzed over a defined period of time from enrollment.
 We report results for an analysis period (e.g. the first day after enrollment) after all clients have had a chance to experience the treatment for that duration.
-In order to return results in finite time, each experiment starts with an enrollment period of fixed length during which clients can enroll in the experiment.
-We modify the recipe to instruct clients to stop enrolling, and ignore clients that report enrollment anyway, after the declared enrollment period ends.
 The [Jetstream overview](jetstream/jetstream.md#analysis-paradigm) describes the analysis paradigm in more depth and how it relates to the length of an experiment.

-Because enrollment depends on checking for updates, samples will be skewed towards active users at the beginning of the enrollment period.
-We typically leave enrollment open for a week to account for weekly seasonality (e.g. weekday vs. weekend users) and to give clients who are active less often a chance to enroll.
-This makes our experiment population essentially a sample of WAU.

 For more nuances about sampling, enrollment and exposure (whether or not the client actually saw the treatment or control), see [the experiment lifecycle overview](client-sdk-states-and-lifecycle.mdx).